 You could take this email a step further too.

 Here’s another tip – instead of just saying “I’m following up on the interview…”, start your email by mentioning the latest company or industry developments, along with your personal thoughts about it, and ask the line manager for theirs.

-This shows you’re well-read and you have a strong interest in the firm.
+This shows your passion for the job and industry, and that you have a strong interest in the firm.